quasarframework/app-extension-dotenv/README.md

 ```
 Which will retrieve it from NPM and install it.

-You will be asked a few questions:
+You will be asked a few questions.
+Type in your answers:
 ```
 ?
-What is the name of your .env that you will be using for development builds? .env ?
-What is the name of your .env that you will be using for production builds? .env ?
-What name would you like to use for your Common Root Object ('none' means to not use one)? none
+What is the name of your .env that you will be using for development builds? .env.dev ?
+What is the name of your .env that you will be using for production builds? .env.prod ?
+What name would you like to use for your Common Root Object ('none' means to not use one)? none ?
+Create your .env files for you?
+Yes
+?
+For security, would you like your .env files automatically added to .gitignore?
+Yes
 ```
 Selecting `[enter]` on your keyboard will give you the defaults.
 The env file will be `.env` and there will be no common root object.

+If you do not want your .env files created for you, say no. However, if the specified .env file already exists, it will NOT be overwritten.
+Note that if the files do not exist, then the build will fail.

+Also, it is highly recommended to add your .env files to your .gitignore.
+They really do not belong in your repository as they may hold sensitive data.

 Any data in a `.env` will be placed in `process.env` at the browser level.